amd/ryzen-ai-documentation/docs/relnotes.rst

   - Add support for Float16 and BFloat16 quantization.
   - Add C++ kernels for customized QuantizeLinear and DequantizeLinaer operations.
   - Support saving quantizer version info to the quantized models' producer field.
-  - Support conversion of ReduceMean to AvgPool in IPU workflow.
+  - Support conversion of ReduceMean to AvgPool in NPU workflow.
-  - Support conversion of BatchNorm to Conv in IPU workflow.
+  - Support conversion of BatchNorm to Conv in NPU workflow.
-  - Support optimization of large kernel GlobalAvgPool and AvgPool operations in IPU workflow.
+  - Support optimization of large kernel GlobalAvgPool and AvgPool operations in NPU workflow.
-  - Supports hardware constraints check and adjustment of Gemm, Add, and Mul operations in IPU workflow.
+  - Supports hardware constraints check and adjustment of Gemm, Add, and Mul operations in NPU workflow.
-  - Supports quantization for LayerNormalization, HardSigmoid, Erf, Div, and Tanh for IPU.
+  - Supports quantization for LayerNormalization, HardSigmoid, Erf, Div, and Tanh for NPU.

 ONNXRuntime Execution Provider
 ==============================

 - Support new OPs, such as Conv1d, LayerNorm, Clip, Abs, Unsqueeze, ConvTranspose.
-- Support pad and depad based on IPU subgraph’s inputs and outputs.
+- Support pad and depad based on NPU subgraph’s inputs and outputs.
 - Support for U8S8 models quantized by ONNX quantizer.
 - Improve report summary tools.

-IPU and Compiler
+NPU and Compiler
 ================

 - Supported exp/tanh/channel-shuffle/pixel-unshuffle/space2depth